boschrexroth/ctrlx-automation-sdk/samples-python/webserver/README.md

 The app has these modules:

 * __main.py__ starts the web server.
 In snap environment an Unix socket connection is established otherwise a TCP/IP connectin.
 * __web/webserver.py__ contains the web server implementation.
-Internally he Python package http.server is used.
+Internally the Python package http.server is used.
 * __web/webtoken.py__  decodes the token string using the Python package jwt
 * __app/datalayerclient.py__ handles the Data Layer node data access.
 ___